 Mixing a strong abstract and design foundation with minutely and sensitively observed figure studies, Dwyer is able to create stylistically unique pieces.
 Typically, to arrive at his finished works Dwyer positions his model within a complete tableau, which includes costume design, make up, backdrops, and props.
 He then captures the image using a camera with a 6” x 7” or 4” x 5” frame.
 This is the starting point for an individual and idiosyncratic exploration of the image in which color, pattern, and art historical and pop culture references are combined with Dwyer’s exquisite drawing skills.
 In the end, Dwyer’s women are beautiful, enigmatic, colorful, reflective, inviting, dazzling, but always just beyond reach.

 With his first one-man show, Dwyer achieved immediate success.
 This was followed by further success throughout Chicago and New York.
-He soon developed an enthusiastic following throughout North America where his work is avidly collected.
+He soon developed an enthusiastic following throughout North America, where his work is avidly collected.
 During this time, as well as working on his own creative vision, Dwyer has used his skills to restore landmark historical locations, from a dome in the Cathedral of Notre Dame, Indiana to the murals of the Waldorf Astoria, NYC.
-In a symbiotic relationship, Dwyer has taken the skills learned from this experience and applied them to what has been his signature portraiture work.
+In a symbiotic relationship, Dwyer has taken the skills learned from these experiences and applied them to what has been his signature portraiture work.

 ON THE WALL: Inside the Artist's Studio